nwisbeta/github.io/pages/apiguides/apiguides_getting_started_hapi.md

 * posting a bundle and storing them, in a single actions
 * showing all tags in use on the server

+On its web interface, for every query you can view:

+* client code you can copy to execute within your own client
+* a copy of the request, with its headers - clicking
+* a copy of the response readers
+* the result body, available as raw JSON, raw XML, HTML JSON, or HTML XML

 ## Endpoints

 The HAPI server offers dozens of potential endpoints by enabling developers to build precise search queries and CRUD operations.